Skip to content

 How was your week?

-4 responses to “Getting Out of the Office”
+4 thoughts on “Getting Out of the Office”

 Welcome back, Lori!
 So glad it went well for you.
 I have a one-day Symposium at the end of May.
 Much smaller scale but if I have even a sprinkling of what you experienced, I'll be a happy camper. 🙂